 What is credit reporting?

-Comprehensive Credit Reporting (CCR), a new Australian law, changes the information we share with credit reporting bodies.
+Comprehensive Credit Reporting (CCR), an Australian government initiative, changes the information we share with credit reporting bodies.
 Previously we only reported information including new credit enquiries (loan and credit applications) and payment defaults to the credit reporting bodies.
 Under the new rules, we’ll also be reporting:

 - The types of loan and credit accounts you hold